pat-coady/rnn/index.md

 * Layer sizes: embedding layer, number RNN cells, hidden layer
 * RNN sequence length

 I decided at the beginning to learn sequences of words versus sequences of characters.
 This was partly so I could compare the quality of word vectors from RNNs to CBOW.
 Also, I wanted to use TensorBoard's embedding visualization.
-And, finally, I wanted to see how [Candidate Sampling](https://www.tensorflow.org/api_guides/python/nn#Candidate_Sampling) loss would perform with a RNN.
+Finally, I wanted to see how [Candidate Sampling](https://www.tensorflow.org/api_guides/python/nn#Candidate_Sampling) loss would perform with a RNN.

 # Training

 As with my Word2Vec project, I used 3 Sherlock Holmes books to train the model (courtesy of [Project Gutenberg](https://www.gutenberg.org/)).
 This choice was convenient since I had already written programs to load and prepare these documents.
-(In the future I would like to train the model on the New York Times corpus.)
+In the future, I would like to train the model on the New York Times corpus.

 Training introduces more options (i.e. hyperparameters) to explore.
 In particular, I investigated:

-* Optimizer: SGD w/ momentum, Adam and RMSProp
+* Optimizer: SGD w/ momentum, Adam, and RMSProp
 * Learning rate
 * Gradient norm clipping

-As with the model hyperparameters, I will explore various settings and summarize the results.
+As with the model hyperparameters, I explored various settings and will now summarize the results.
 As you will see, TensorBoard helps immensely as you explore model settings.

 # Results